SirkadirovLimited/SimplePM_Server/README.md

 Source code of the project is licensed under *GNU AGPLv3 License*, official builds of this project licensed under SimplePM EULA, full text of it you can get at official website: https://spm.sirkadirov.com/

 ### Author rights and patents
-Initial copyright and patents holder of this project - [Yurij Kadirov (Sirkadirov)](https://sirkadirov.com/).
+Initial copyright and patents holder of this project - [Yurii Kadirov (Sirkadirov)](https://sirkadirov.com/).

 - **SimplePM v2.1.X "Bloody Moongirl"** - Copyright (C) 2018-2019, Yurii Kadirov and other contributors.
 All rights reserved.
 - **SimplePM v2.0.X "Moongirl"** - Copyright (C) 2018-2019, Yurii Kadirov and other contributors.
 All rights reserved.